yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Create Content for Groups in the Content Experiment
 ================================================================

-After you select a group configuration, in the content experiment component, click **View**.
+After you select a group configuration, in the content experiment component click **View**.

 The content experiment page that opens automatically includes a container for each group that is defined in the group configuration you selected.
 For example,